 Remember not to put your focus on material things either.
 The path of continual happiness does not come from the latest gadget or a fancy car.
 Things will come and they will get old or obsolete.
 Material joys seldom last.
 Happiness does not have to be derived from things.

 Money and things will not make you happy.
 They will make you comfortable, but not buy you happiness.
 Happiness is beyond that.
 Happiness is a state of mind.
 It is generated from within.
 It starts and ends with you.

 3 – Find your element

-When you were seven and someone asked you what you wanted to be when you grew up, anything seemed possible.
+When you were young and someone asked you what you wanted to be when you grow up, anything seemed possible.
 Fireman.
 Doctor.
 Soldier.
 Astronaut.
 Your answers then were guided by what you thought would make you really happy.
 There were no limits.

 Research suggests that when you are living your life and making choices that are in line with your values, you’re likely to feel happier.

-That is why of late I am spending more time thinking and reflecting on what is important and meaningful in my life.
-When were the times that I felt happiest or most satisfied and what were common factors in those situations.
+That is why it is beneficial to spend time thinking and reflecting on what is important and meaningful in your life.
+When were the times that you felt happiest or most satisfied and what were the common factors in those situations.

 For example you may be unhappy now at the office.
 This dissatisfaction with your job can be traced back to a mismatch in core values.
 If your company doesn’t value the same things you do, you will feel unhappy even if you like your work.